Dutch Oven Mississippi Pot Roast is a widely popular beef roast recipe with 5 simple perfected by cooking it in cast iron.

 - Season both sides of the chuck roast with salt and pepper

-- Heat 5.5 quart Dutch oven over medium-high heat.
+- Heat 5.5 quart Dutch oven over medium-high heat on the stove.

 - Once hot, add the oil.

-- Sear each side of roast, 2-3 minutes per side.
+- Sear each side of roast, 2-3 minutes per side; remove from hot burner.

-- Sprinkle au jus mix on top of roast.
+- Sprinkle the au jus mix on top of roast.